 This is a fairly hearty dish.
-Pure comfort food and it calls for comfort food accompaniments.
+Pure comfort food calls for comfort food accompaniments.
 You cannot get much more comforting than mashed potatoes.
-I like to make a little dip in mine to hold even more of that delicious gravy!
-I also like to serve a green vegetable on the side.
-The colour goes so well with the colour of the steak and the gravy, creating a most appealing plate of food!
-Salads go well and for the heartier eaters you might want to add some crusty bread so that they have something to sop up all of that delicious gravy with.
+Also, I like to make a little dip in mine to hold even more of that delicious gravy!
+In addition, I like to serve a green vegetable on the side.
+The color goes so well with the color of the steak and the gravy, creating a most appealing plate of food!
+Salads go well, and for the heartier eaters, you might want to add some crusty bread so that they have something to sop up all of that delicious gravy with.
 They will not want to miss a scrap of it!

-I really hope that I have inspired you to want to cook this delicious, homey comfort meal for your family.
-I am sure it is destined to become a favourite in your household as well!
+Finally, I hope that I have inspired you to want to cook this delicious, homey comfort meal for your family.
+I am sure it is destined to become a favorite in your household as well!
 Simple and delicious works for me every time!

 - 1 ½ pounds of beef round steak, cut into serving sized pieces